Do you wake up in the morning with a sore jaw and a headache? You’re most likely grinding your teeth at night.

 - Cracked or chipped implants

 - Loud grinding sounds, but take note that it’s also possible to grind teeth silently

 Grinding your teeth can destroy the surrounding gum and bone tissue if not treated.
 It can also lead to serious jaw problems like temporomandibular joint syndrome (TMJ).

 Do you have children?
 They may also experience bruxism, so make sure you mention this to their dentist at their next dental appointment.

 There’s currently no cure for bruxism, but there are ways to help minimize the damage it does to your mouth and jaw.

 Here are some helpful tips:

-Kildonan Crossing Dental Centre is a Transcona dental clinic that offers custom-fitted Night Guards.
+Kildonan Crossing Dental Centre is a Transcona dental clinic that offers custom-fitted night guards.
 We also provide pediatric dentistry in Winnipeg, and we can fit one for your little ones as well.
 If you’ve been clenching your teeth at night, it’s time to book a dental appointment.